Attacks target Muslim leaders in Russia's Tatarstan

 There were no immediate claims of responsibility for the attacks.

-Faizov had been criticised over a scandal around the distribution of rights to make the holy pilgrimage to Mecca.
-Yaroslav Nilov, chairman of a parliamentary religious bodies committee, said Faizov had taken increasing control over the haj, according to Interfax news agency.

-Police in Kazan said they had heightened security and increased law enforcement forces on the streets, the Interfax reported.
+Police in Kazan said they had heightened security and increased law enforcement forces on the streets, the Interfax news agency reported.

-Militants in the North Caucasus, whose insurgency is rooted in two wars against separatists in the province of Chechnya since the 1991 collapse of the Soviet Union, stage almost daily attacks across the mountainous region.
+Islamic militants in the Caucasus, whose insurgency is rooted in two wars against separatists in the Chechnya province since the 1991 collapse of the Soviet Union, stage near daily attacks across the mountainous Caucasus region.

 They have been blamed or claimed responsibility for a handful of large-scale attacks outside the region, including a suicide bombing at Moscow's Domodedovo airport that killed 37 people in January 2011 and twin bombings that killed 40 people in the Moscow subway in 2010.

-(Additional reporting by Thomas Grove; Editing by Steve Gutterman; Editing by Myra MacDonald)
+(Reporting By Alissa de Carbonnel; Editing by Steve Gutterman; Editing by Andrew Heavens)